top of page

 ✅ Troubleshooting & Pro Tips for Embossed Grid

-• Possible Cause: Your cardstock might be too thick or too smooth.
+• Possible Cause: Your cardstock might be too thick or smooth.

-• Fix: Use medium-weight cardstock (around 80-100lb) that has some texture.
-If your paper is too smooth, try lightly misting it with water before embossing—it softens the fibers and makes deeper impressions
+• Fix: Use medium-weight cardstock (around 80-100lb) with some texture.
+If too smooth, lightly mist with water before embossing.

-• Fix: Make sure you are applying firm, even pressure with your embossing tool.
-If needed, go over the lines twice.
-Also, try using a softer ink applicator (like a foam blending tool) to highlight the raised areas without pressing ink into the grooves.
+• Fix: Ensure you apply firm, even pressure with your embossing tool and repeat if necessary.
+A softer ink applicator (like a foam blending tool) can help highlight the raised areas without pressing ink into the grooves.

-• Possible Cause: Too much ink or using a very wet ink pad.
+• Possible Cause: Excess ink or a very wet ink pad.

-• Fix: Use a dry or semi-dry ink pad rather than a juicy one.
+• Fix: Use a dry or semi-dry ink pad.
 Try dabbing instead of rubbing to avoid filling the embossed grooves.

-• Small projects like bookmarks and ATCs are a fantastic way to use leftover pieces of embossed backgrounds.
+Small projects like bookmarks and ATCs are fantastic for using leftover pieces of embossed backgrounds.
 These mini artworks are fun, quick to make, and great for swaps or gifts.

 How to Use: